Growing bush or shrub fuchsias in the ground.

 Some recommended fuchsias

-Two tiny pale pink single fuchsias that photographed
+tiny pale pink single fuchsias that photographed individually look almost

 They are F. magellanica alba/molinæ and Whiteknight’s Pearl which is double the size but still very small.
 They both grow in a bushy habit and make excellent standards.
 I have and “Alba” that is about 3metres high it is very heat resistance and takes some frost.
 It flowers prolifically and is very vigorous easy to grow and propagate it has much smaller flowers and smaller lighter coloured narrower leaves.
 Over the years I have found that large plants of “Alba” do not transplant well and it is best to put the plant straight from a 4” pot into the ground in its permanent location.
 Also they can suddenly die for no apparent reason so best to take cutting each year and give them to a friend if you don’t need them yourself.
 They look good in all popular shapes - standard, pillar or bush and I am trying them out as part of a hedge.
 Whiteknight’s Pearl is a near relative of “Alba” and has a similar growing habit but it is more susceptible to rust after a few attempts I have decided to only grow Alba, a friend in Sydney has found the opposite and she only grows Alba as they are very similar this isn't a problem.
 Try both and see which grows best in your garden.